 Environmentally-Friendly Hard Drive Recycling

 Hard drives have the potential to be damaging to the environment.
-Improper disposal can have hard drives ending up in landfills or the ocean.
+Improper disposal can leave hard drives ending up in landfills or waterways.
 Additionally, EPA laws and state hazardous waste requirements require the secure disposal of all electronics.

-Because of EPA standards and other compliancy restrictions, hard drive destruction is critical.
-In the event of any legal action against you, a certificate of destruction helps provide proof of proper destruction of electronics.
+Because of EPA standards and other compliance restrictions, proper hard drive destruction is critical.
+In the event of any legal action against you, a certificate of destruction helps provide proof of compliant destruction of electronics.
 Our hard drive service providers make sure to recycle the raw materials following a destruction service.

 Get Free Quotes on Hard Drive Shredding Services

-Start the process by filing out the form, giving us a call at (800) 747-3365, or contacting us directly using our live chat.
-Afterwards, you’ll receive a free, non-obligation quote from local providers.
+Start the process by filling out the form, giving us a call at (800) 747-3365, or contacting us directly using our live chat.
+Afterward, you’ll receive a free, no-obligation quote from local providers.